 How to Get Help When Detoxing off Xanax

 As previously stated, detoxing off Xanax with professional medical help is highly recommended in order to ensure detox is approached safely and with minimal withdrawal symptoms for the user.
-As such, detoxing in a drug and alcohol rehabilitation center can be most beneficial since it offers the additional, hands-on medical help one needs to transition from Xanax dependency to sobriety.
+As such, detoxing in a drug and alcohol rehabilitation center can be most beneficial since it offers the additional, individualized medical help one needs to transition from Xanax dependency to sobriety.
 Through counseling, support group meetings, and other forms of therapy, one can develop the skills needed to maintain sobriety long-term and a drug-free life that one deserves.